Rancho Cucamonga Community Mourns Death Of 8-Year-Old Ruby Meng, Mother

 RANCHO CUCAMONGA (CBSLA) — There was a little memorial outside of Carleton P. Lightfoot Elementary School Monday for a little girl named Ruby Meng.

-Her classmates expressed their sorrow through heartfelt notes that said, “You are the best,” and “We love you.”READ MORE: Lawmakers Pushing For Enforcement Of Gender Neutral Toy Departments At Big Box Stores
+Her classmates expressed their sorrow through heartfelt notes that said, “You are the best,” and “We love you.”READ MORE: Gov. Newsom Giving State Of State Address From Dodger Stadium Tuesday As Recall Election Threat Looms

 Families who stopped by said 8-year-old Ruby had been a student there since transitional kindergarten.
 The school is right across the street from her family’s home where she and her mother were brutally killed Sunday morning.